 The second half of the nineteenth century was a pageant of Sturm und Drang.
 Efforts of Russian and German thinkers to systematize anarchism achieved more success than they deserved, perhaps, but the writing of Schelling and Herder and Bakunin and Kropotkin and the rest of the Victorian anarchists suffered in its political efforts from the same dichotomy the larger culture faced: how to both unleash and yoke the emotions, to elevate and communicate intuition, to use outrage to instill discipline.
 That recipe produced a simmering resentment against state power even when citizens were unwilling to take their grievances all the way to anarchy.
 No one captured that sense better than Nietzsche.
 In his resentment of “the herd,” the very mass of mankind that liberal democracy considered and utilitarians heeded as the fount of wisdom, Nietzsche paved the way for the great archetype of twentieth century media.
 What he called the ubermensch, novels and movies called the antihero (see “Freedom, Antihero, and Zeitgeist”) and while mass culture brought nothing new to the concept, it did disseminate it thoroughly into the zeitgeist in that rootless era following World War I (see “Modernism and Its Discontents“).
 The antihero was not made entirely in the anarchist mold.
 A system that rejects external power is too limiting to freedom; it prescribes and orders what the antihero must create for himself.
 He does not seek to overthrow an ominipresent state but to maneuver as he wills within the incompetent existing one.
 What better evidence of his superiority to its dictates could he bring to bear?
 It is this ideal so popularized by a thousand novels and movies celebrating heroes who “make their own rules” that dominates and diminishes political discourse today.
 As for the timing of contemporary disgust with government, it is worth remembering that for every reader of Nietzsche, there are a hundred thousand action hero movie fans.

-It is likely that citizens who embrace freedom as the greatest good are unaware of the pedigree of their resentment, and it is also likely that even the most capable exercise of state power would not assuage their sense of outrage.
+It is likely that citizens who embrace liberty as the greatest good are unaware of the pedigree of their resentment, and it is also likely that even the most capable exercise of state power would not assuage their sense of outrage.
 The U.S. system of government is built on a fundamental distrust of political power rooted in social contract.
 Moreover, in practice, it refuses to recognize individuals’ legitimacy as the source of its power, refuses persons the license they consider their due, and applies an inconsistent and majoritarian calculus to determine the utility of the law, which it justifies on grounds of convention.
 And so libertarians seethe.

 A more perfect recipe for disaffection would be difficult to imagine even without the corruption and waste we see in practice.
 Contemporary libertarians— let us use this term for those who embrace the primacy of the individual as expressed through both social contract and Romantic anarchism–consider government to be oppressive and incompetent, but fear even greater oppression should the incompetence be eliminated.
 They utterly reject efforts to instill government with moral power and favor a strictly conventional and positivist view of law, yet they also feel contempt for the majoritarian and Utilitarian bases for its decision-making.
 As if this were not sufficiently morally compromising, they frequently embrace religious authority while rejecting a pluralism that would increase their circumstantial liberty.
 Their position is, of course, rejected by their government that correctly interprets it as irreconcilable with social order in a morally pluralistic culture.
 Their objection to the coercive power of the state offers no moral alternative to settle conflict among the individuals who compose the polity, which is the major reason their political program is intentionally disruptive, seeking nothing more than to shrink government’s power.
 Tracing the origins of their position does nothing to make it more tenable or less contradictory.

 It is highly unlikely that Western societies would ever return to governments deriving their power from authority, and the twentieth century efforts of totalitarian regimes to mold their people’s identity have proved bloody, wasteful failures.
-We are unlikely to accept that the state should be dominant over its citizens and equally unlikely to seek political identity in any other social unit than the individual (at least in the near term, though corporate identity may be a future factor).
+We are unlikely to accept that the state should be dominant over its citizens and equally unlikely to seek political identity in any other social unit than the individual (at least in the near term, though corporatist identity may be a future factor).
 And the pressures of population make a return to a frontier mentality a wistful act of nostalgia.
 The last three centuries have produced a sustained effort to see the individual as superior to the state, producing both the social contract theory that supports democracies and the egotistical anarchism, libertarianism, that resists them.
 A secondary cost has also been exacted: the severance of law from morality and the substitution of positivist and conventional theories of legal power rooted in the ahistorical fiction of the origin of government in social contract theory.
 It is likely that at least part of the current appeal of religious fundamentalism is rooted in this severance.
 Christian evangelicals find the Ten Commandments more powerful sources of legal authority than civil statutes in large part because God’s law is morally binding and absolute while civil law seems to them arbitrary and contentious.
 They seek to add moral heft to the utilitarian conception of positive law to make it more compelling and to integrate it into a larger pattern of desirable behavior.
 Considering the alternative now accepted, who can blame them?
 But their efforts in a pluralistic society are as hopeless as those of the libertarians (see “Theocracy and the Commandments”) who seek to maximize their freedom at any cost.
 If experience is the best teacher and history its text, we must be led to the conclusion that individuals are neither inferior nor superior to the government and that no state can separate its legality from morality if only because every law is a goodness claim appealing to warrants beyond individual utility (see “Natural and Political Rights“).